WesJD/CommandManager/README.md

         CommandManager.getInstance().registerClassesOf("my.package.with.command.classes");
     }
 ```
 Call `CommandManager#initialize(Object plugin)` with your class annotated with `@Plugin` as the parameter.
 Then call `CommandManager#registerClassesOf(String pkg)` with your package of command classes.
 They don't all have to be command classes though, they are filtered.
-If you do not want a class registered, annotate it with `@ReflectIgnore`.
 You can call `#registerClassesOf` as many times as you would like to reigster different packages.
-Do note that [Reflections](https://code.google.com/archive/p/reflections/) will search nested packages too, so it's got you covered.
+Do note that [Reflections](https://github.com/ronmamo/reflections) will search nested packages too, so it's got you covered.

 ### Creating a command
 ```java